-In the west, however, are Carpathian Mountains, which stretch across several other eastern European countries.
-In the south are Crimean Mountains.
+In the west, however, there are the Carpathian Mountains, which stretch across several other eastern European countries.
+In the south, there are the Crimean Mountains.

 Rivers play an important role in Ukrainian life.
-They are vital for shipping, for generating electrical power, and for fishing.
-Dnepr (Dnipro) is Ukraine’s largest river, and it ranks as the third-largest river in Europe.
-It flows from Belarus through northern Ukraine and empties southward into Black Sea.
+They are vital for shipping, generating electrical power, and fishing.
+The Dnieper is Ukraine’s largest river, it is also the third largest river in Europe flowing from Belarus through northern Ukraine, and empties southward into Black Sea.

-Dnestr (Dnister) is Ukraine’s second-largest river.
-Located in western Ukraine, it flows into Black Sea on Ukraine’s southern border.
+The Dniester is Ukraine’s second-largest river.
+Located in the western Ukraine, it flows into the Black Sea on Ukraine’s southern border.

-Black Sea is polluted in its deeper depths by sulfur dioxide, which limits the fishing output.
-Bordering Ukraine and Russia is Azov Sea, a very shallow body of water.
+The Black Sea is polluted in its deeper depths by sulfur dioxide, which limits the fishing output.
+Bordering Ukraine and Russia, there is the Azov Sea, a very shallow body of water.